joshgerdes/jekyll-uno/_posts/2014-01-26-exchange-how-to-gain-full-access-to-a-mailbox-using-powershell.md

 ﻿---
-title: Exchange – How to gain full access to a mailbox using PowerShell
+title: Using Powershell to gain full access to an Exchange mailbox
 permalink: /misc/exchange-how-to-gain-full-access-to-a-mailbox-using-powershell/

 author: Luke